 Candidates who do request a GMAT/GRE waiver will be required to submit an additional essay outlining your qualification for the waiver.

 The minimum score required for admission is 80 for the Internet-based test.
 TOEFL scores are valid for up to two years from your test date.
-Applicants may receive a waiver of the TOEFL if all of the requirements for the high school diploma, bachelor’s degree or an advanced degree were completed in a country where the primary and dominant language is English and English was the language of instruction of the school.
-For a list of countries that qualify please click here.
 Exam results should be sent to UC Irvine institution code: 4859.
-For more information on the TOEFL, visit: toefl.org
+For more information on the TOEFL, visit toefl.org.

-As an alternative to the TOEFL, you may submit scores from the Academic Modules of the International English Language Testing System (IELTS) For the IELTS, the minimum required score for admission is 7, with a score of no less than 6 on any individual module.
+As an alternative to the TOEFL, you may submit scores from the Academic Modules of the International English Language Testing System (IELTS).
+For the IELTS, the minimum required score for admission is 7, with a score of no less than 6 on any individual module.
 Scores are valid for two years.
-UC Irvine, Graduate Division only accepts scores submitted electronically by the IELTS test center.
+UCI Graduate Division only accepts scores submitted electronically by the IELTS test center.
 No paper Test Report Forms will be accepted.
 An institutional code is NOT required.
-Please contact the test center directly where you took the IELTS test and request that your test scores be sent electronically using the IELTS system.
-All IELTS test centers worldwide are able to send scores electronically to our institution
+Please contact the test center where you took the IELTS test directly and request that your test scores be sent electronically using the IELTS system.
+All IELTS test centers worldwide are able to send scores electronically to our institution.

 Two Letters of Recommendation

-Submissions of letters of recommendations are required using the form through our online system.
+Submissions of letters of recommendations are required using the form in our online system.
 Paper versions are not accepted.

 Recommendations from direct supervisors are preferred.
 They may also be obtained from people who know you professionally, such as clients, former bosses or others.
 Recommendations from professors are not helpful unless you have done extensive work or research with them or you have been out of school for less than two years.